Dionicio Cerón

 Dionicio Cerón Pizarro (born October 9, 1965 in Toluca) is a former marathon runner from Mexico, whose personal best in the classic distance was 2:08:30.
 He represented his native country two times at the Summer Olympics: in 1992 and 1996.
 He also won the London Marathon three consecutive times between 1994 and 1996, the only man to have ever achieved this feat.
-Eluid Kipchoge, António Pinto and Martin Lel are the only other men to have won it three times or more, however not in consecutive years.
+Eliud Kipchoge, António Pinto and Martin Lel are the only other men to have won it three times or more, however not in consecutive years.
+In 1990 he won the Peachtree Road Race in Atlanta, and is to date the only Mexican, male or female, to have won this prestigious 10K run.